DravenTec/Twitch-Stream-Recorder/README.md

 ## Twitch Stream Recorder (tsr.py)
 Twitch Stream Recorder is a Python script for recording live streams from Twitch.
-The script allows you to download the stream in various quality options, including audio-only, and convert the audio to different formats.
-It also provides error handling and the ability to save or delete original files after processing.
+The script allows you to record the stream in various quality options, including audio-only, and convert the audio to different formats.

 Features:
 - Record Twitch streams in different qualities (best, high, medium, low, mobile, and audio_only).